Soccer-Giroud's scorpion special helps Arsenal ease past Palace

 The France international produced a flying scorpion-like flick with his left heel to convert Alexis Sanchez's cross while tumbling forward following an Arsenal counter-attack, which helped build with another neat flick, in the 17th minute.

-It was uncannily similar to Henrikh Mkhitaryan's goal for Manchester United against Sunderland on Boxing Day.
+It was uncannily similar to Henrikh Mkhitaryan's goal for Manchester United against Sunderland on Boxing Day and had pundits and fans discussing its credentials as a goal of the season contender.

+Bearded striker Giroud, who has netted six times in his last four Premier League starts, called it lucky but said it was probably the best goal he had scored.

+"It is not difficult to say it is the best one," Giroud said.
+"I was a bit lucky but it was the only thing I could do, the ball was behind me and I tried to hit it with a backheel.
+It's the only thing you can do in that position.

 While Arsenal's first goal was a stunning piece of improvisation their second after 55 minutes was a messy affair with Alex Iwobi's looping header dropping in via Palace defender Joel Ward who failed to make a goalline clearance.